Chuckame/post-config/README.md

 * using a *custom installation*,
 * creating a new template.

-In both cases, the *Post installation script link* URI should be set to  ``https://raw.githubusercontent.com/MatthieuMichon/post-config/master/scripts/ovh/ovh.sh``
+In both cases, the *Post installation script link* URI should be set to  ``https://raw.githubusercontent.com/Chuckame/post-config/master/scripts/ovh/ovh.sh``

+If you fork this repo, you do change variables :
+- scripts/ovh/ovh_debian : DOMAIN=your.domain
+- scripts/ovh/ovh.sh : URI_ROOT="https://raw.githubusercontent.com/YourGithubName/post-config/master/"